erikphansen/olc-docs/set-up-a-community.md

 ## Create a new community

 After you have created an account, you'll be prompted to [set up a new community](https://app.ourlittlecommunity.org/communities/new).
-Pick a name for your community.
-Done!
+All you need to do is pick a name.

 ## Add homes to your community